slavab89/in-the-hopper/README.md

 Default value: `A function that writes a JSON string to stdout.`

-Allows to "listen" to the event or a request and do something with the received data.
+Allows to "listen" to the event of a request and do something with the received data.
+By default, the handler will be called once the request ends.
+To trigger the handler once the request arrives, use [immediate](#immediate) option.

 ```js
 hopper({